 The Responsible Entity can use derivative financial instruments such as foreign currency options and forward contracts, to hedge the foreign currency risk exposures.
 The foreign currency exposure of the Scheme is reviewed regularly and updated as required.
 The use of derivative financial instruments is subject to policies and parameters set out in the Responsible Entities' Derivatives Risk Statement and Trust Investment Parameters.
 The Investment Committee is responsible for monitoring adherence to the Derivatives Risk Statement and the Trust Investment Parameters.

-At 30 June 2013, the effect on net assets attributable to unit holders and the change in net assets attributable to unitholders as a result of changes in market prices with all other variables remaining constant would be as follows:
+At 30 June 2013, the effect on profit and net assets attributable to unitholders, as a result of changes in the interest rate, with all other variables remaining constant would be as follows: